Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ### Assignments

-If a worker has multiple assignments, each assigment will imported in HelloID.
+If a worker has multiple assignments, each assigment will be imported in HelloID.

 ### Custom Fields